ceticamarco/zephyrus/README.md

 }
 ```

-### Anomaly Detection
+### Anomaly Detection 🔍
 The anomaly detection algorithm is based on a modified version of the
 [Z-Score](https://en.wikipedia.org/wiki/Standard_score) algorithm, which uses the
 [Median Absolute Deviation](https://en.wikipedia.org/wiki/Median_absolute_deviation) to measure the variability
 in a given sample of quantitative data.
-The algorithm can be summarized as follows(let $x$ be the sample):
+The algorithm can be summarized as follows(let $X$ be the sample):

 $$
     \tilde{x} = \text{median}({X})
 $$

-Compute The median absolute deviation
+Compute the median absolute deviation

 $$
   \text{MAD} = \text{median}\{ |x_i - \tilde{x}| : \forall i = 0, \dots, n-1 \}